Last Updated on December 5, 2023 by Carne Diem

 Making the Fried Boursin

 Boursin is a soft French cheese that is creamy in texture and often flavored with different herbs.
-We fell in love with Boursin while studying in England, and ate it pretty much daily on some crunchy dinner rolls.
+We fell in love with Boursin while studying in England and ate it pretty much daily on some crunchy dinner rolls.
 For this recipe we recommend the garlic and fine herb version.
 The balsamic fig Boursin also makes an excellent choice.

-Coat the Boursin with Panko, gently pressing the bread crumbs into the cheese.
+Coat the Boursin with Panko, gently pressing the breadcrumbs into the cheese.
 Return the cheese to the refrigerator until you are ready to use it.
 You want the cheese chilled prior to frying it, to help prevent it from melting.
 Typically you will wany to chill it for at least 30 minutes prior to frying the cheese.

-In a skillet, heat a thin layer of oil or grease over medium-high heat.
+In a skillet, heat a thin layer of oil or grease over medium-high heat, or about 375 degrees.
 We really love using bacon grease for this, but oil works just as well.
 Fry the cheese for about 1-2 minute per side.
-You will want a thin spatula to flip the cheese over so it does not fall apart.
+You will want a thin spatula to flip the cheese over, so it does not fall apart.
 If you notice the cheese starting to melt out the sides, you will want to remove it from the heat sooner.

 Assembling the Fried Boursin Salad with Raspberry Vinaigrette

 Now it is time to assemble your salad.
 Using baby spinach or mixed greens, put your lettuce in each bowl.
 Top it with mixed nuts such as cashews, pecans, and almonds.
 Add some dried cranberries (craisins) or dried cherries.
 Thinly slice a Bartlett pear and top your salad with it.